ReSearchITEng/kubeadm-playbook/README.md

 https://medium.com/@re.search.it.eng/batteries-included-kubernetes-for-everyone-bccf9b8558dd

 # What is it:
 kubernetes cluster installation + addons.
-All based only on the new kubeadm and helm.
+All based only on kubeadm and official helm charts.

 # What it makes it different:
 - pure kubeadm based (all needless complexity removed)